mrpowers-io/spark-style-guide/PYSPARK_STYLE_GUIDE.md

 ## Supporting multiple Spark versions

 Libraries should generally support multiple Spark versions (multiple Python versions for that matter too).
+For example, the chispa library should work with many PySpark versions and chispa should intentionally avoid depending on new PySpark features that would compromise `pip install chispa` from working properly on older PySpark versions.

-It's OK for applications to only support a single Spark / Python version.
+It's OK for applications to only support a single Spark/Python version.

-TODO: Add guidance on propertly supporting multiple Spark / Delta Lake versions.
+TODO: Add guidance on propertly supporting multiple Spark/Delta Lake versions.

 ## Documentation

 TODO: Look how PySpark is documented and follow their examples

-## Open Source
+## Open Source Library development

 You should write generic open source code whenever possible.
 Open source code is easily reusable (especially when it's uploaded to PyPi) and forces you to abstract reusable chunks of open code from business logic.

 TODO: Add quinn and mack examples

+* Support many PySpark versions
+* Expose the public interface with a clean import interface
+* Only surface a minimal public interface in your libraries

 ## Best Practices